Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, "Borderlines."

 - Artemis: Greek goddess of hunting and associated with the moon.
 A lovely name for a female gray tabby.

-- Bendis: Goddess of hunt and the moon in Thracian mythology.
+- Bendis: Goddess of the hunt and the moon in Thracian mythology.

 - Chang: Chinese lunar deity.